krzysiekm266/home-library/README.md

 # Home library
-This is a backend app that uses :
+A simple api to keep your bookshelf in order.

+Purpose of the project: learning
+Technologies :
+- java
-- springboot-web
+- springboot(web, exceptions handler)
 - hibernate(OneToOne,OneToMany,ManyToMany)
-- spring security
+Status:
-- exception handler
+- in development